frederikcoppens/slidedecks/ELIXIR_Belgium_figshare_20171116/presentation.md

 ### ELIXIR Belgium

-### ELIXIR Services: from an data / information management point of view
+### ELIXIR Services: from an data management point of view

 ---